Tax-Calculator Records#

 the data variable information in the specified VARINFO file.

-• weights (string or Pandas DataFrame or None) – string describes CSV file in which weights reside; DataFrame already contains weights; None creates empty sample-weights DataFrame; default value is filename of the PUF weights.
-NOTE: when using custom weights, set this argument to a DataFrame.
-NOTE: assumes weights are integers that are 100 times the real weights.
+• weights (Pandas DataFrame or None) – DataFrame contains data weights; None creates empty weights DataFrame; default value is None NOTE: when using custom weights, set this argument to a DataFrame.
+NOTE: see weights_scale documentation below.

-string describes CSV file in which adjustment ratios reside; DataFrame already contains transposed/no-index adjustment ratios; None creates empty adjustment-ratios DataFrame; default value is filename of the PUF adjustment ratios.
+DataFrame contains transposed/no-index adjustment ratios; None creates empty adjustment-ratios DataFrame; default value is None.
 NOTE: when using custom ratios, set this argument to a DataFrame.
 NOTE: if specifying a DataFrame, set adjust_ratios to my_df defined as:

 my_df = pd.read_csv(‘<my_ratios.csv>’, index_col=0).transpose()